dalibo/pandocker/README.md

 ## Supported Tags

-You can use 2 different versions of this machine with the following tags:
+You can use 3 different versions of this machine with the following tags:

 * `latest`: this is the default
+* `latest-alpine` : the latest version, based on alpine
 * `stable` or `20.02`: for production

 Other tags are not supported and should be used with care.